joycesim/joycesim.github.io/group/index.md

 ---
 # {{page.title}}

 Join the group!
 I am currently looking for enthusiastic students and postdocs!
+Email me: jssim at eas dot gatech dot edu

 ### Dr Shi Joyce Sim
 I am a geodynamicist working on two-phase flow magma dynamics at tectonic boundaries such as subduction zones and mid-ocean ridges.
 I am a research scientist at the School of Earth and Atmospheric Sciences at Georgia Institute of Technology.
 At Scripps Institution of Oceanography, I worked on understanding the depth of mid-ocean ridges through Earth's evolution and the two-phase study of melt focusing at mid-ocean ridges with advisors Dave Stegman, James Day and Marc Spiegelman.
 As a Deep Carbon Observatory (DCO) postdoctoral fellow at Carnegie Institution for Science, I worked on carbon fluxes at subduction zones employing a combination of two phase flow and geochemical thermodynamics with Erik Hauri.
 [CV](https://joycesim.github.io/cv/)